12 min read Personal Development

 ❌ Mistake #4: All-or-Nothing Thinking

-Missing one day doesn't ruin your progress.
+Missing one day doesn't ruin my progress.
 The biggest mistake is missing twice in a row.

 Solution: Plan for imperfection.
 Have a "minimum viable habit" for tough days.